ReyADayer/hypixel-ruby/README.md

 Note: Consult the [PublicAPI](https://github.com/HypixelDev/PublicAPI) repository for details on obtaining your API key.

 ### Example
 Simple tasks such as Guild and Friend look ups have mostly-complete APIs due to their simplicity.
-More complex parts such as Players and their respective StatHolders are not so well developed as of this time so some nitty-gritty JSON handling may be needed.
+More complex parts such as Players and their respective Stats are not so well developed as of this time so some nitty-gritty JSON handling may be needed.

+Also, all API calls accept a block, or you can just be old fashioned and assign it to a variable.
+Up to you.

 Looping through Guild members:
 ```ruby